tachiyomiorg/website/src/help/guides/source-problems.md

 1. Ask other users to try the action that gives you the error.

 ::: tip Bonus step
-Try the latest preview version, your issue may have been fixed.
+Try the latest Preview version, your issue may have been fixed.
 Also check versions of your extensions.
 :::

 If any of these help go to [it only happens to me](#it-only-happens-to-me).